saasbook/hw-http-intro/README.md

 * Understand how cookies are managed between clients and servers

+## Prerequisites

+You will need to know how to open a _terminal_ or _shell_ window in your computing environment, and how to view and edit files.
+Throughout this exercise, we will refer to this window as the shell window; the commands you type at its prompt are shell commands, that is, they tell the shell to run a program and display the output.

 ## Setup

 In the beginning was the command line, and that's where we'll be for